The Dirichlet-to-Neumann map on asymptotically anti-de Sitter spaces and holography: Einstein asymptotically anti-de Sitter metrics

 \begin{definition}[{Chatzikaleas--Shao \cite{CS22}}] An asymptotically anti-de Sitter spacetime $(X,g)$ satisfies the \emph{generalized null convexity criterion} if there exists $\eta\in C^4(X)$ such that $\eta>0$ on $X$, $\eta=0$ on $\p X$ and the bilinear form

 is uniformly positive definite on all null covectors, where $D^2_g$ is the Hessian and $P_g=\frac{1}{n-2}({\rm Ric}_g - \frac{1}{2(n-1)}R_g g)$ the Schouten tensor of $g$. \end{definition}

 \begin{theorem} For $i=1,2$, suppose that $(X_i,g_i)$ is an Einstein asymptotically anti-de Sitter spacetimes satisfying the generalized null convexity criterion in a neighborhood of~$Y$ in~$X_i$.
-Then, under the hypotheses of Theorem~\ref{T.Taylor}, there exists a neighborhood $X_i'$ of~$Y$ in~$X_i$ such that $(X_1',g_1)$ and $(X_2',g_2)$ are isometric.
-Moreover, if null geodesics in $(X_i,g_i)$, $i=1,2$ have no conjugate points then $(X_1,g_1)$ and $(X_2,g_2)$ are isometric. \end{theorem}
+Then, under the hypotheses of Theorem~\ref{T.Taylor}, there exists a neighborhood $X_i'$ of~$Y$ in~$X_i$ such that $(X_1',g_1)$ and $(X_2',g_2)$ are isometric. \end{theorem}

 \begin{proof} By Theorem \ref{T.Taylor}, there exists a diffeomorphism $\Phi_j: \clopen{0,\epsilon}\times Y\to X_j'$ in $X_j$ such that the pulled back metrics $\Phi_j^*g_j$ have the same Taylor series on $Y$.
 We can choose $\epsilon$ small enough that $X_j'$ is contained in the neighborhood $X_j''$ where the generalized null convexity criterion is known to hold.
 By the unique continuation result of Holzegel--Shao \cite[Thm.~1.5]{Holzegel2023}, the metric $\Phi_j^*g_j|_{X_j'}$ is determined by its $(n-1)$-th order Taylor series on~$Y$, so we conclude that $\Phi_1^{-1}\circ\Phi_2$ is a diffeomorphism $(X_1',g_1)\to (X_2,g_2)$.